 Yagasaki Park (矢ヶ崎公園)

 In spring and autumn, you can also visit Yagasaki Park for the cherry blossoms and fall foliage.
-And in mid-August, it is where Yagasaki Park Fireworks Festival is held!
+And in mid-August, it is where the Yagasaki Park Fireworks Festival is held!

 If you plan to visit Karuizawa with young children, there are playsets to keep them entertained.
 They will also love seeing the ducks and maybe even the ducklings that live in Yagasaki Park!